When & How to Use Google Translate

-Among the top 100 words in the English language, which make up more than 50% of all written English, the average word has more than 15 senses – giving you, on average, fifteen-to-one odds for a single word translation, not one-to-one.
+Among the top 100 words in the English language, which make up more than 50% of all written English, the average word has more than 15 senses – giving you, on average, fifteen-to-one odds – that is, 6.25% – for a single word translation.
 GT makes a statistical guess to highlight one translation of one sense, and in some cases offers options that can help a knowledgeable user home in on a better result.
 However, unless you have a good knowledge of the target language and are only using GT to jog your memory or help with your spelling, you must not trust the result for single words or party terms.
 Most common words have at least two senses, and many have dozens, so your chance of getting the wrong translation ranges from 50% up to the high nineties, in the cases where Google is not just using MUSA for words that are outside its vocabulary.
 GT is not a mind reader, and the meaning you have in your mind will differ from the meaning Google picks more often than not.

 — Write it Bold (@wibsocial) September 25, 2019